 1. Dam Lukovo Pole and Intake of Corab Waters, ELEM, Development and Investment Department, February 2010.

-- Campaign update: Georgian mountain communities restore long abandoned tradition to tackle threats to their land
+- Campaign update: Georgian mountain communities consider restoring long abandoned tradition to tackle threats to their land

 - Eight activists arrested in Nenskra power plant protests

 - Eight arrested in protest against Georgian dam